Subscribe to our newsletters!

 At work but not at ease for Wolfgang Confectioners

 In early March, as the coronavirus spread into Pennsylvania, Wolfgang Confectioners beefed up its already strict regimen for sanitation and cleaning.
 Employees at work in a Wolfgang Confectioners plant in Loganville, York County.
-PHOTO/SUBMITTED“People are constantly washing their hands.
-We have uniform changes on a regular basis, so there’s a lot of things that we do […]
+PHOTO/SUBMITTED “People are constantly washing their hands.
+We have uniform changes on a regular basis, so there’s a lot of things that […]

 To access this post, you must purchase biznewsPA Subscription or biznewsPA Team Subscriptions.